kjhuang-94/personal-website/README.md

 ## Home Page
 ### About Me
 Hi there!
 I am Kuanju Huang.
-I will graduated from Master degree of Business administration from SJTU Antai College of Economics & Management in Mar 2021.
+I will graduated from Master degree of Business administration from SJTU Antai College of Economics & Management in Jun 2021.

 My analytical skillset includes: